phanrahan/pe/dsl/notes.md

   - In the case where the programmer (a) is writing a spec to match a pre-existing implementation, (b) is writing a spec to be backwards compatible with a previous implentation, or (c) has optimized decode semantics, we must allow the programmer to specify these bit patterns.
   - However, it may be that the programmer only wants to write a high-level spec, and is not concerned with these bit patterns.
 In fact, it may be a service of our language to derive an optimized decoder.
 (It is unclear how feasible this is.)
   - (From Lenny) One possible view is that there is a continuum, spanning the programmer specifying the decode patterns in their entirety, to the programmer specifying **none** of the decode patterns.
 It may be possible to allow the progammer to sit anywhere in that range: whatever the programmer wants control over and wants to specify, they can.
 Whatever is not important to them, they can leave to the system.
 Actually implementing such a flexible methodology may be difficult.

+# More notes (4/25)
+## Thoughts about state
+* Could we allow some inter-mix of verilog/RTL, python, and custom syntax?
+Is this useful or overkill?
+Is it possible to design such a language?
+Would it devlove into people just using RTL?
+If we do this, then people could specify RTL for stateful components like registers
+* One thought is that combinational-/sequential-ness of code is inferred.
+Specifically, sequential logic is quarantined to reads and writes from stateful components which are explicitly declared as being stateful (e.g. as regfiles or memory components).
+We can have one architectural memory primitive which is a timing-less "word"-addressable memory block (where "word can be customized for each such component, e.g. we can have a 32-bit regfile and a 128-bit wide memory).
+  - If we follow this, then we can the specification is bound to being at the architectural level and **not** at the implementation/RTL level.
+For example, all statements involving such components would look like:

+    ```
+    regfile[a] <- regfile[b] + addr[c]  # generic add
+    M[addr] <- regfile[a]  # store
+    ```

+    This is **very** close to ISA specification-like semantics and would allow quick specification, without worrying about timing, memory controllers, etc.
+  - Often such stateful componetns are nested, e.g. address calculation:

+    ```
+    M[regfile[a] + imm] <- regfile[b]  # store effective addr
+    ```

+    Such nesting should be straight-forward to specify and have very **well defined and clear semantics**.
+Furthermore, it should be supported by downstream components (compilers, etc.).
+There may need to be certain types of restrictions, for example nested memory references are not common in ISA's:

+    ```
+    M[M[regfile[a]] <- regfile[b]
+    ```

+    Such operations would normally happen as a sequence of multiple ISA instructions (load, store effective addr).
+An important question is whether to allow the designer to specify these constraints somehow, or have the system impose these constraints (unclear how to do the latter in a principled fashion).
+  - It seems valuable to distinguish between off-PE vs on-PE stateful components.
+One possible design is to require programmers to specify whether stateful components are `external` or `internal`.
+For example we may want to specify a large off-chip memory that's independent from an on-chip regfile.
+One possible design is to have two fundamentally types of stateful components: `memory` and `regfile`.
+Both are instanced similarly (both require word-size, address space) and have similar interfaces/usage in downstream code (see later for the differences); however, `memory` is assumed to be outside of the PE, where as `regfile` is assumed to be inside.
+This distinction has the following implications:
+    + The generated RTL would be very different.
+All read and write logic to `regfile` components would be contained inside the RTL.
+However, `memory` components would not generate any explicit RTL.
+Instead the memory would be assumed to be an external module, and the PE would expose a set of input and output wires (e.g. addr, data_in, data_out).
+Specifying or generating/inferring this interface maybe hard and in fact maybe the main point where these abstractions break down.
+    + Generally, both `regfile` and `memory` components could be used similarly (indexed using an appropriately sized wire, and can be read and written to).
+However, we would likely impose different restrictions for each.
+For example, in a single "combninational" path, you can only read or write from memory once, therefore, nested memory references should not be allowed.
+Similarly, regfiles can only be addressed by combinational values (i.e. `regfile[regfile[a]]` should be disallowed).
+    + We may want memory to be a singleton, where as generally it makes sense to have several regfiles (e.g. one for scalars and one for vectors).
+  - This abstraction allows us to maintain concepts like virtual memory.
+-
+## What is the interface of a PE
+* In general what are the inputs and outputs for a PE?
+Can they be inferred from other parts of the spec?
+Or should they be explicitly declared?
+Requiring programmers to declare them explicitly seems very RTL-like.
+* One thought is that anything that would tradititionally be output of fetch (instruction), output to memory (addr, data_in), input from memory (data_out), or output to fetch (branch condition) should be automatically added to the interface.
+Anything else needs to be explicitly declared.
+This makes sense for processors, but the CGRA PE lacks many of these.
+In fact, the only inputs and outputs are data wires plus an output irq signal.
+## Branch control
+## Extracting semantic information from RTL-like code (or generic code)
+## Interrupts
+## Error messages